inkVerb/VIP/Cheat-Sheets/LAMP-Desktop.md

 #### Final notes on web folders
 Always own the web directory (now with `www:www`, whether on Arch, CentOS, or Ubuntu)

-...This is how you will own the web directory from now on and in VIP Linux lessons
+...This is how you will own the web directory from now on and in Codia lessons

 **Using your local dev server on desktop**